Srikant Yadav

 Srikant Yadav (born 24 May 1970) is an Indian politician and a member of the Bihar Legislative Assembly, representing the Ekma Assembly constituency in the Saran district.
 He is a member of the Rashtriya Janata Dal.

 Early life

-Srikant Yadav was born to Ram Ekbal Yadav in 24 May 1970 at Rajapur village in Ekma, Saran district of Bihar.
+Srikant Yadav was born to Ram Ekbal Yadav on 24 May 1970 at Rajapur village in Ekma, Saran district of Bihar.

 He passed classes 8 from R. Parishad School, Kolkata, West Bengal.